 Behaviour-related animal health issues such as aggression in pigs and cattle and feather pecking in poultry provide significant welfare and health challenges.
 By exploiting the opportunities and developments in neurobiology and behaviour research for the identification of genes underlying these behaviours, we can work towards improved animal health and welfare.

 Improved genetic tools for the key livestock species now permit the swift identification and management of some types of inherited diseases.
-The Biosciences KTN already plays an active role in this through an Inherited Diseases Industry Club (RIDGENE) which it manages and also part funds.
+KTN already plays an active role in this through an Inherited Diseases Industry Club (RIDGENE) which it manages and also part funds.